turalaksel/FASTrack/README.md

 **Last updated on 2016-03-26**

+## Installation on Ubuntu

+- **IMPORTANT: If you previously installed fast following the old instructions, before proceeding delete the FAST codes on your system typing the lines below.**

+    ```
+    cd /usr/bin
+    sudo rm -f fast lima stack2tifs motility.py plotparams.py
+    ```

+- Install numpy, matplotlib, scipy, texlive, scikit-image.
+To install all the necessary packages, type the line below in the terminal.

+     ```
+     sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose texlive libav-tools ffmpeg python-skimage python-opencv
+     ```
+- To display fonts properly in FAST output, install MS fonts.

+    ```
+    sudo apt-get install ttf-mscorefonts-installer
+    ```
+- After installing MD fonts, remove font cache file for matplotlib in your home directory.

+    ```
+    rm -f ~/.cache/matplotlib/fontList.cache
+    ```

+- Move **FAST_linux** directory to the desired location.
+After you move the folder, on terminal change move to FAST_linux and run the installation script.

+    ```
+    chmod +x install.sh

+    ./install.sh
+    ```
+- After running the script don't move your FAST directory to some other location.
+If you move to another location, run the install.sh script in the new directory.

 ## Installation on Mac OS X

 - **IMPORTANT: If you previously installed fast following the old instructions, before proceeding delete the FAST codes on your system typing the lines below.**